NickMcConnell/FAangband/docs/command.rst

   have encountered with that symbol is shown in the Recall window if available, or on the screen if not.
-You can also answer ``k`` to see the list sorted by number of kills, or ``p`` to see the list sorted by dungeon level the monster is normally found on.
+You can also answer ``k`` to see the list sorted by number of kills, or ``p`` to see the list sorted by danger level the monster is normally found at.
 Pressing 'ESCAPE' at any point will exit this command.

 Game Version (``V``)